 - Log in (to MediaSpace/Compass2g/Moodle) and go to MyMedia or to the media entry directly.

-- Go to the video/audio file for which you wish to request captions and go to that video's entry page
+- Go to the video/audio file you want to caption and go to that video's entry page.

-- Under the video entry click on the Actions button and choose +Order Captions from the drop-down menu
+- Under the video entry click on the Actions button and choose Captions and Enrich from the drop-down menu.

 (Editing the captions can be done locally by downloading the .srt file and using a desktop editor if you are an advanced user.
 For the majority of Illinois medias owners, you will want to use the editor in Kaltura.)